innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 ## Why Internal Developer Platforms matter

-Before even considering specific business use cases, or the 2025-2030 technology and business trends, let us first ask ourselves how long does it take to demonstrate a promising new idea ?
+Before even considering specific business use cases, or the 2025-2030 technology and business trends, let us first ask ourselves how long does it take to demonstrate a promising new idea (assuming it is not about solving a complex algorithmic or theoretical issue) ?

 ![the area of each circle represents the effort](innovation-1.png)